loadsmart/blog/content/posts/2025-06-27-elastic-cloud-migration/index.md

 But the benefits go beyond just speed:

-* **Single Sign-On (SSO) with Kibana**: Built-in SSO support with enterprise identity providers improves security and simple access management.
+* **Single Sign-On (SSO) with Kibana**: Built-in SSO support with enterprise identity providers improves security and simplifies access management.

 * **Specialized Support**: One of the key advantages is having direct support from the creators of Elasticsearch, including Service Level Agreements (SLAs) and priority response times, ensuring faster issue resolution and peace of mind.